Diurnal birds of prey – Order Accipitriformes

 Lesser Spotted Eagle (Clanga pomarina) is an uncommon migrant to savannahs in Africa from October to April.
 One bird with 1 blind eye has been visiting Nairobi National Park for the last few years.
 His name is “Blinky”.

 Steppe Eagle (Aquila nipalensis orientalis) is a common migrant from steppes in the far East.
 Sadly many get killed by hunters or electrolution hence the species is endangered.
 They migrate huge distances!
-Photo Lorenzo Barellier
+Photo Lorenzo Barelli

 Wahlberg’s Eagle (Hieraaetus wahlbergi) is an intra-African migrant.
 It is one of the smallest among the brown eagles.
 In flight the wings are rectangular and the yellow gap is not straigth.